NGSAnalysisOnBeocatClass/in_class_problems/Lecture2.md

 ## Code challenge 3

 Raw data files from NGS experiments are often very large.
 To transfer this data faster files are compressed before being downloaded or uploaded.
-Their are many common forms of file compression.
+Their are many forms of file compression.
 One common form of compression is gzip, `.gz`.
 The `gunzip` command decompresses gzipped, `.gz`, files.

     USAGE: gunzip [filename ...]

+Today we will use wild cards in our fasta filename so that it expands to a list of all fasta files in the `~/pipeline_datasets/NGS` directory.
+Wildcards are very useful for describing a list of files with a certain file extension.

- Today we will use wild cards in our filename and write a loop to unzip, count sequences with `grep`, and `echo` "[Filename] has been decompressed and has [n] sequences" for each fasta file in the `~/pipeline_datasets/NGS` directory.
+Write a loop to (1) unzip, (2) count number of sequences with `grep`, and (3) `echo` file's name and number of sequences for each fasta file in the `~/pipeline_datasets/NGS` directory.

 ## Code challenge 3 questions: